Diagnostic Performance of Universal-Learning Ultrasound AI Across Multiple Organs and Tasks: the UUSIC25 Challenge: Results

 \subsection{Challenge Participation and Methods Overview}

-The initiative attracted 67 registered teams from Asia, Europe, and North America, integrating data sources spanning multiple continents to test cross-population generalization (\textbf{eFigure 1 in Supplement}).
+The initiative attracted 74 registered teams from Asia, Europe, Africa and America, integrating data sources spanning multiple continents to test cross-population generalization (\textbf{Figure \ref{fig:composite_results}a}).
 A total of 15 valid algorithms were evaluated.

-In terms of methodology, there was a decisive shift toward Transformer-based architectures designed to capture long-range contextual information, distinct from traditional Convolutional Neural Networks (CNNs).
-Regarding integration strategies, top performers favored unified or semi-shared pipelines over decoupled models, solving segmentation and classification within a single representational structure.
-Detailed technical descriptions and architecture diagrams for all valid algorithms are provided in the \textbf{eMethods in the Supplement}.
+As summarized in \textbf{Figure \ref{fig:composite_results}b}, there was a decisive shift toward Transformer-based architectures designed to capture long-range contextual information, distinct from traditional Convolutional Neural Networks (CNNs).
+Regarding integration strategies, top performers favored unified or semi-shared pipelines over decoupled models.
+Detailed technical descriptions, specific hyper-parameter settings, and architecture diagrams for each team are comprehensively detailed in the \textbf{eMethods in the Supplement}.